npm/npm/doc/misc/npm-developers.md

 ## DESCRIPTION

-So, you've decided to use npm to develop (and maybe publish/deploy) your project.
+So, you’ve decided to use npm to develop (and maybe publish/deploy) your project.

 Fantastic!